rocky/python-spark/README.rst

 Example
 -------

-The github example directory_ has worked out example(s).
+The github `example` directory_ has a worked out example; Package uncompyle6_ uses this and contains a much larger example.

 See Also
 --------